The Office of Institutional Advancement

 Director of Grants & Research

 Michele Minicozzi started at Williamson in 1998 and has worked to advance the college’s mission in various capacities over time as Director of Annual Giving, Managing Director of the Williamson Fund and, most currently, Director of Grants & Research.
-In this position Michele works with corporations and foundations build and strengthen relationships with the college, as well as to secure grants to meet operational goals, fund special projects and support campaign efforts.
-Michele is also a key player in the college’s alumni relations, volunteer management and prospect research efforts, as well as database management and special events.
+In this position Michele works with corporations and foundations to build and strengthen relationships with the college, as well as to secure grants to meet operational goals, fund special projects and support campaign efforts.
+Michele is also in charge of prospect research.
 Starting in the development field in 1992, she has worked mostly in small shops and in virtually all facets of institutional advancement.
 Michele has more than two decades of development experience in higher education and health care, having worked at Pennsylvania Hospital, Philadelphia; St. Christopher’s Hospital for Children, Philadelphia; Allegheny University of the Health Sciences, Philadelphia; and St. Joseph’s Hospital Foundation, Tampa, FL.

 Ross Deitrich came to Williamson in 2000 and serves as the creative lead, working across multiple departments to promote the college.
 He provides brand oversight and implementation, and executes projects in print and digital media to effectively communicate and uplift Williamson to its constituents.
 He also serves Williamson in the classroom as the instructor of Computer Applications, a technology course taken by all students during their freshman year.